tHarvey303/thomas-harvey.com/_projects/xbex_design.md

 <h3> Explanation </h3>

-X-rays are photons like the light we see, but they have a shorter wavelength and are hence more energetic.
+X-rays are photons just like visible light, but they have a shorter wavelength and are therfore much more energetic!
 X-ray telescopes have to be above the Earth's atmosphere, either on a high altitude balloon, or on a satellite.
 This is because (luckily for us fleshy humans!) the atmosphere protects us from energetic x-rays and gamma rays, which would otherwise rip our cells apart.

 Because x-rays are so energetic, it is hard to build a telescope that can focus them.
 Telescopes like Chandra and Nu-STAR use many concentric rings of dense mirrors, each of which gives the photons only a very small nudge.
 X-rays pass straight through any lens angled at more than a (small) critical angle to the direction of the incoming x-rays.
 The maximum angle of these lenses gets smaller and smaller as the x-ray energy increases, meaning that the telescope must be longer and longer!
 There are obvious size constraints when designing a satellite that has to fit into the nose of a rocket, so we can only build focusing x-ray telescopes for a certain energy range.